TencentARC/ARC-Hunyuan-Video-7B/README.md

 [![Blog](https://img.shields.io/badge/ARC-Blog-green)](https://tencentarc.github.io/posts/arc-video-announcement/)
 [![Benchmark](https://img.shields.io/badge/ShortVid-Bench-orange)](https://huggingface.co/datasets/TencentARC/ShortVid-Bench)

-In this version, we have switched the base model from hunyuan VLM to [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct).
+In this version, we have switched the base model from hunyuan VLM to [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) and introduce [ARC-Qwen-Video-7B](https://huggingface.co/TencentARC/ARC-Qwen-Video-7B).
 We used the same training data and training stages.
 For a detailed introduction, please refer to the `master` branch.

 We are also introducing a new model, [ARC-Qwen-Video-7B-Narrator](https://huggingface.co/TencentARC/ARC-Qwen-Video-7B-Narrator).
 It can output **timestamped video descriptions, speaker identities, and the specific ASR (Automatic Speech Recognition) content**.
 By processing its output with an external LLM, you can obtain more comprehensive structured information as follows (Click to watch the video):